Todd McShay: Professional career

 He joined ESPN in 2006 as a football analyst, providing in-depth scouting information on college football players across the country.
-He makes regular appearances on a number of ESPN programs, including ESPNU Coaches Spotlight, SportsCenter, and ESPN Radio focusing on the NFL Draft.
-He is often featured alongside ESPN college football analyst Mel Kiper, Jr.
+He made regular appearances on a number of ESPN programs, including ESPNU Coaches Spotlight, SportsCenter, and ESPN Radio focusing on the NFL draft.
+He was often featured alongside ESPN college football analyst Mel Kiper, Jr.

 On September 7, 2021, McShay announced he was taking a break from ESPN "to focus on my health and my family".
-This came three days after working as a sideline reporter on an ESPN college football broadcast, during which viewers expressed concern on social media about his well being during an on-air segment.
+This came three days after an unsteady performance while working as a sideline reporter on an ESPN college football broadcast, during which viewers expressed concern on social media about his well-being during an on-air segment.
+McShay returned to on-air work with ESPN on October 27, 2021.
+He was laid off on June 30, 2023.

+In the fall of 2024, McShay joined the Ringer as a full time host of his own eponymous podcast, the McShay Show.
+McShay had previously been a frequent guest on other podcasts at the Ringer, including the Ryen Russillo Podcast with Ryen Russillo.

 Personal life

-McShay is married to Lauren "Lo" (Sullivan) McShay, a Boston University graduate and current owner of LoLo Event Design in Boston.
+McShay was married to Lauren "Lo" (Sullivan) McShay, a Boston University graduate and current owner of LoLo Event Design in Boston.